Class of 2026 Catalog Administration Quick Links

 Many of the electives in the catalog meet the requirements of multiple categories.
 For example, SUR404 (Shock/ Trauma) meets the requirements of the Acting Internship (AI) requirement, the Critical Care requirement, and an elective rotation.
 One course can meet several graduation requirements on your schedule.

-• Students should plan “full-time” electives based on four-week sessions whenever possible.
+- Students should plan “full-time” electives based on four-week sessions whenever possible.
 Some electives have two-week options which can be scheduled anytime during a four-week session in coordination with the course coordinator.
 Electives may not be planned for less than two weeks in duration.
-(NOTE: Two-week rotations should include AT LEAST 10 scheduled work days.)
+(NOTE: Two-week rotations must include AT LEAST 10 scheduled work days.)

 ACTING INTERNSHIP (AI)